 Urge your legislators to support medical marijuana legislation

-Please send an e-mail to your legislators, urging them to continue to fight to protect medical marijuana patients.
-Be sure to forward any responses you receive to firstname.lastname@example.org, so that your legislators may be lobbied more effectively.
+Please use the link above to send an e-mail to your legislators, urging them to protect medical marijuana patients.
+Be sure to forward any responses you receive to email@example.com, so that your legislators may be lobbied more effectively.

-You can edit any of the letters to your liking, so feel free to include information specific to Connecticut, if you know of anything.
+You can edit any of the letters to your liking, so feel free to personalize your message.

 Writing a letter to the editor of your local newspaper can be a great way to foster discussion about marijuana policy reform.
 While we have provided a list of talking points, we encourage you to write your own letter.